sav-che/TL-2/Authors/Arnott, George Arnott (sometimes Arnold) Walker {std. Arnott} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 168](https://www.biodiversitylibrary.org/item/103858#page/180/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 168](https://www.biodiversitylibrary.org/page/33264895) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Arnott, George Arnott (sometimes Arnold) Walker {std.
 Arnott}|first entry]] for this author

 ### Author

 \* Arnott, George Arnott \[sometimes Arnold\] Walker (1799-1868), Scottish botanist, educated at the Edinburgh High School 1807, studied at the University of Edinburgh 1813-1818 (languages, botany and mathematics), A.M.
-1818, further law studies until 1821, admitted to the Faculty of Advocates 1821, inherited his father's property 1822, from then on mainly interested in botany, visited France 1821-1825, contacting the Paris botanists as well as Brébisson (Falaise), publishing widely between 1822 and 1868, regius professor of botany at Glasgow and director of the Glasgow Botanic Gardens 1845-1868. (*Arnott*).
+1818, further law studies until 1821, admitted to the Faculty of Advocates 1821, inherited his father's property 1822, from then on mainly interested in botany, visited France 1821-1825, contacting the Paris botanists as well as Brébisson (Falaise), publishing widely between 1822 and 1868, regius professor of botany at Glasgow and director of the Glasgow Botanic Gardens 1845-1868.
+**Abbreviated name**: *Arnott*

 #### Herbarium and types